ncatlab/nlab-content/pages/7/4/3/2/2347/content.md

 +-- {: .num_remark }
 ###### Remark

-Poisson superalgebras describe systems with [[fermion]]s.
+Poisson superalgebras describe systems with [[fermion|fermions]].
 Systems without fermions may be described by plain Poisson algebras.

 =--